-As of December 31, 2017, the City had received and approved 27 density bonus projects that included 49 affordable units.
-Only two projects-; during this same time period, the City has not denied, or required a reduction in the proposed unit count of, any proposed density bonus projects.
-Only two approved projects (with two affordable units-) did not proceed to construction.
+As of December 31, 2017, the City had approved 27 density bonus projects that included 49 affordable units.
+Only two projects with two affordable units did not proceed to construction.
 In the ten-year period between 2003 and 2013, 68 percent of all units were approved under density bonus subdivisions.
 Furthermore, in all cases, the number of density bonus units was at least equal to or exceeded the number of inclusionary affordable units required for the project.
 Therefore, the City's inclusionary housing policy does not serve to constrain housing development.